afroniquely/tressed/README.md

 ## Approach Taken and Conflict Resolutions

 I had a slight issue with getting my fadeOut function to work, but after much trial and error and testing it finally works!
+I also had some trouble at first with Devise gem and the RedCarpet gems, but YouTube is such a glorious place, full of tutorials - which totally helped me move forward in this project.

 ## Things that didn't work
 * Getting the blog post forms to actually show a markdown editor so the user is able to easily create a post